ClimbsRocks/machineJS/README.md

 # machineJS
-> a default process for machine learning- we give you an awesome structure to operate within so you can focus on the fun parts!
+> a fully-featured default process for machine learning- all the parts are here and have functional default values in place.
+Modify to your heart's delight so you can focus on the important parts for your dataset, or run it all the way through with the default values to have fully automated machine learning!

 ## What is it?
 `machineJS` provides a fully automated framework for applying machine learning to a dataset.